Weakened Merkel begins fourth term beset by challenges

 Fault lines have emerged in the new government even before its first cabinet meeting, with tensions evident over the sequencing and extent of reforms.

-The SPD only agreed to ally with Merkel after promising a list of distinctive policies after the last four years in coalition damaged its standing among voters.

-Additional reporting by Jack Stubbs in Moscow; editing by John Stonestreet
+Additional reporting by Jack Stubbs in Moscow; Editing by John Stonestreet and Andrew Heavens